alandefreitas/moderncpp/README.md

 If you are using C++ for scientific computing or learning C++, it's often useful to have a C++ interpreter for short experiments.

 You can install Cling from most package managers for [Linux](https://pkgs.org/download/cling) or [Mac OS](https://formulae.brew.sh/formula/cling).
-You can also follow the [instructions](https://root.cern/cling/cling_build_instructions/) on their website to download the binaries or to build it from source.
+You can also follow the [instructions](https://root.cern/cling/cling_build_instructions/) on their website to download the binaries or build it from source.

 Although you can use `cling` directly, it is much more convenient to use the interpreter as a Jupyter notebook kernel.
 You can follow [these instructions](https://jupyter.org/install.html) to install Jupyter Lab, and [these instructions](https://xeus-cling.readthedocs.io/en/latest/installation.html) to install the `xeus-cling` kernel.

 ### IDEs

-These are the IDEs and text editors [mostly commonly used](http://blog.davidecoppola.com/2018/02/market-share-most-used-c-cpp-ides-in-2018-statistics-estimates/) for C++ programming:
+These are the IDEs and text editors [most commonly used](http://blog.davidecoppola.com/2018/02/market-share-most-used-c-cpp-ides-in-2018-statistics-estimates/) for C++ programming:

 | IDE or Text Editor | Users | Notes             |
 |--------------------|-------|-------------------|